-Ken Toong has been the Executive Director of University of Massachusetts Amherst Auxiliary Enterprises (AE) for the past seven years.
-Under the AE umbrella includes UMass Dining (Residential and Retail), Conference Services, Campus Center, UMass Hotel, UMass Store, UMass Club Boston and UMass Trademark and Licensing Administration.
+Ken Toong has been the Executive Director of University of Massachusetts Amherst Auxiliary Enterprises (AE) for the past eleven years.
+The AE umbrella includes UMass Dining (Residential and Retail), Conference Services, Campus Center Complex, Hotel UMass, the UMass Store, the University of Massachusetts Club Boston and UMass Trademark and Licensing Administration for the UMass System.

-In 2012, Food Service Director Magazine named Ken Toong, to its inaugural list of the “20 Most Influential” people having an impact on the non-commercial foodservice industry.
-In 2013, the International Foodservice Manufacturers Association (IFMA) awarded Ken, as one of the recipients of the Silver Plate Awards.
-Ken is involved in the community as a member of the Sustainable Business Leadership Council of the Harvard School of Public of Health and The Culinary Institute of America, an executive committee member of UMass Amherst Community Campaign and a trustee of National Association of College & University Food Services (NACUFS).
+Ken is involved in the community as a member of the Sustainable Business Leadership Council of the Harvard School of Public of Health and The Culinary Institute of America, an executive committee member of UMass Amherst Community Campaign, first-chair of the International Foodservice Manufacturers Association (IFMA) C&U council and a member of the NACAS Research Advisory Group.

 Ken received his MBA (Beta Gamma Sigma) from the University of Massachusetts Amherst and a BBA from Acadia University, Nova Scotia.